Drug abuse trends in New Jersey are similar to current trends of drug misuse across the United States.

 Heroin in New Jersey is much cheaper than in other parts of the country.
 Most users report that it is a clean product, meaning it is not laced with other illicit and dangerous substances.

 While the misuse of prescription medications remains a significant problem across the U.S., illicit drug use is of greater concern in the Trenton area.
 Although many people assume prescription drugs are safer because they are coming from a regulated manufacturer, many people cannot afford their high cost and turn to far cheaper, illicitly produced drugs instead.

 The Trenton community is working hard to combat the increasing rates of drug use and associated health concerns.
-Many local organizations have formed in response to the need for affordable and accessible addiction treatment services.
+Many local organizations have formed in response to the need for affordable and accessible New Jersey detox services.